-1.0 The Courts of Justice Statute Law Amendment Act
+1.0 The Courts of Justice Act

 The amendments to the Courts of Justice Act were given Royal Assent in June 1994 and proclaimed on 28 February 1995.
-Section 43 deals with the Judicial Appointments Advisory Committee.
-Legislative amendments made to this section in 2021 came into force on 19 April 2021.
-It is included here in full, for ease of reference:
+Section 43 deals with the Judicial Appointments Advisory Committee and Section 42 deals with the appointment of provincial judges.

+The following legislative amendments to the Courts of Justice Act came into force during the reporting period: